 The Phyllis J. Mackey Center is the hub of campus.
-It houses the cafeteria, admissions office, and Clayton Museum of Ancient History, as well as meeting rooms and special event space.
+It houses the cafeteria, Admissions Office, and Clayton Museum of Ancient History, as well as meeting rooms and special event space.
 From eating in the Caf to exploring artifacts in the museum to hearing guest lecturers in the Miller Room, students spend a lot of time in this iconic campus facility.
-The Mackey Center was designed in the same style as "Old Main," the first building ever constructed on campus, which was destroyed by fire in 1952.
+The Mackey Center was designed in the same style as "Old Main", the first building ever constructed on campus, which was destroyed by fire in 1952.

 Campbell Student Activity Center

 The Colis and Dolores Campbell Student Activity Center is a place for students to play pool, shoot hoops, watch movies and concerts, and participate in intramurals and other campus activities.
 It is also the home of the daily chapel program, which is attended by students, faculty, and staff.
-The building has a larger foyer area as well as a gymnasium.
+The building has a large foyer area as well as a gymnasium.

 Every spring, the Campbell Center is home to one of the biggest events of the year, Songfest.
-This high energy musical review engages 25 percent of the student body and welcomes nearly 1,000 audience members over it's three day performance run.
+This high energy musical review engages 25 percent of the student body and welcomes nearly 1,000 audience members over its three day performance run.

-In addition to being one of the main academic buildings, McGehee Hall in the center of campus is home of York Campus Ministries, an organization that seeks to minister to students on our campus as well as train students for lives of ministry.
+In addition to being one of the main academic buildings, McGehee Hall in the center of campus is home to York Campus Ministries, an organization that seeks to minister to students on our campus as well as train students for lives of ministry.
 Weekly devotionals are held on the steps of McGehee when the weather is fine and inside the building the rest of the year.
 McGehee also houses The Spot, the campus coffee shop and convenience store.
 McGehee Hall is a favorite hangout for many students.

 The Prayer Chapel is an historic church building moved to campus in 1999 and restored.
 It is open daily for prayer and meditation.
-On Sunday nights, campus ministries hosts a student worship service at 9 p.m. where communion is served.
+On Sunday nights, Campus Ministries hosts a student worship service at 9 p.m. where communion is served.

-The chapel is also used extensively for weddings and other ceremonies, as well as recitals and lectures.
+The Chapel is also used extensively for weddings and other ceremonies, as well as recitals and lectures.
 If you are interested in reserving the Prayer Chapel for a special purpose, please contact Gayle Good in the President's Office.

 Thomas North Separated from the women's side of the building, Thomas North provides a quiet environment for up to 30 male students.
 Many sophomores and transfer students prefer Thomas North to the apartment-style residence hall, as they have more autonomy and quiet workspace.
-Thomas North offers a communal kitchen and recreation room.
+Thomas North offers a communal kitchen and an exercise room.